 After the chapter’s thrift store (Bargain Basket) closed in 2005, Operation School Bell moved into the basement level of the chapter house.
 Our members wanted the children to have a “shopping experience” and we needed room to set up racks and shelving.
 During that year over 1000 children were served.
 In addition, each family was given a Hygiene Kit that contained shampoo, deodorant, toothpaste and brushes, soaps, detergents, sewing kits, etc., supplied by the Les Fleurs Auxiliary.
 Since 2006, we have served over 1200 children annually.
 Most of those children are from Pomona but we also have served families from Claremont, San Dimas, La Verne, Diamond Bar and Chino Hills.

 Currently, there are five distributions during the school year.
-At each 180-200 pre-approved children are served.
+At each over 200 pre-approved children are served.
 Each girl receives six (6) sets of colorful socks and underwear while boys receive white socks and a mix of boxers and briefs.
-Each child SELECTS five (5) colorful tops or tees and a hooded sweatshirt (and jackets if available).
-Girls also receive leggings.
-Each child receives a sturdy backpack with school supplies and the family receives the Hygiene Kit.
-If funds permit, gift cards to Payless Shoes are provided.
-Often client’s siblings are included and older family members can select items from our Community Clothes Closet.
+Each child selects five (5) colorful tops or tees and a hooded sweatshirt or jacket.
+In addition, boys receive 2 pair of jeans and girls receive 1 pair of jeans and 2 leggings.
+The family also receives a care package with much needed personal and household items.
+All clothing and items provided are new.

 Additionally, we provide packages of clothing to the Family Resource Center and Tri-City Mental Health for use in emergencies.
 Often, Dental Center clients are in need of clothing so they “shop” after their treatments are completed.